ravitripathi/ravitripathi.github.io/_posts/2023-07-23-Analyzing-ipa-Files-Threads-App.md

 - #### Info.plist file

-The `Info.plist` file is an important entity in an application.
-The key and message any permission prompt resides here.
+The `Info.plist` file is an important entity in an application, serving multiple purposes.
+For instance, permission prompt messages reside here.
 The CI/CD setup in Meta might also require certain pieces of information to be passed onto the plist file.
-For instance, a key `FBBuildBranchName` exists, with the value `fbobjc/releases/release-igios-2023.07.17`.
+A key `FBBuildBranchName` exists, with the value `fbobjc/releases/release-igios-2023.07.17`.
 ![Plist](/assets/postAssets/plistfile.png)

 The `DTXcode` value points to `1431`, which implies the Xcode version used for building this application was `14.3.1`.

 ## Conclusion

-The structure of compiled applications make it easy to just unzip and pry them open.
+The structure of compiled applications makes it easy to unzip and pry them open.
 Assets are quite easy to extract as well.
 Plist files are simply copied over to the bundle, so it is **never** a good idea to store sensitive information, like API keys in it.